Least cores in energy community games: Preliminaries

-\end{enumerate} Big-boss games are always superadditive, a full characterization of the core is available, and a closed formula for the nucleolus exists~\cite{MuNaPoTi88}.
+\item A clan game $(N,v)$ is a \emph{big-boss game} \citep{MuNaPoTi88} if the \emph{clan} $T \subset N$ satisfying \eqref{eq:veto} and \eqref{eq:clan} is a singleton $T = \{ i^* \}$. \end{enumerate} Big-boss games are always superadditive, a full characterization of the core is available, and a closed formula for the nucleolus exists~\citep{MuNaPoTi88}.
 Clearly, a big-boss game is a clan game but not vice versa (see, e.g., Proposition~\ref{prop:ex1-bbg-clan} a)).
-The nucleolus of a clan game can be computed by a polynomial algorithm that exploits only marginal contributions, while a full characterization of the core is available for this class of games as well~\cite{Ba19,PoPoTiMu89}.
+The nucleolus of a clan game can be computed by a polynomial algorithm that exploits only marginal contributions, while a full characterization of the core is available for this class of games as well~\citep{Ba19,PoPoTiMu89}.
 A general veto game has no particular properties such as~\eqref{eq:clan} that can enforce similar results.
-Anyway, exponential algorithms to compute the nucleolus~\cite{ArFe97,Ba19} and alternative inequality constraints that describe the core~\cite{Ba16} have been designed.
+Anyway, exponential algorithms to compute the nucleolus~\citep{ArFe97,Ba19} and alternative inequality constraints that describe the core~\citep{Ba16} have been designed.

 The Energy Sharing Game introduced in the next section is a veto game, but not necessarily a big-boss or clan game except in very peculiar situations.
 Therefore, the corresponding results for the computation of the core and nucleolus cannot be exploited.